cytomining/DeepProfiler-handbook/_sources/docs/06-profiling.md

     }
 ```

-## **7.4 Profiling with Cell Painting CNN model:**
+## **6.4 Profiling with self-trained model:**

-Cell Painting CNN was pre-trained on the diverse dataset (almost 500 treatments and two controls in two different cell lines: U2OS and A549) of Cell Painting images and can be used primarily for the processing of new Cell Painting experiments.
+After training your model, you can profile your data using the checkpoints from the training:

-To run an experiment, an experiment folder should be created manually in `/outputs/`, for example  `/outputs/experiment/` and then create a checkpoint folder `/outputs/experiment/checkpoint/`.
-The model should be copied into this folder.
-After it, the usage of the model does not differ from self-trained models, a configuration example:
+The _profile_ section example:

 ```
 "profile": {
-      "feature_layer": "block6a_activation",
+      "feature_layer": "pool5",
-      "checkpoint": "combinedset_cellsout_e30.hdf5",
+      "checkpoint": "checkpoint_0020.hdf5",
       "batch_size": 128
     }
 ```

 ## **Optional project-dependent functions:**